-- Does my current duplicate content strategy fit the types of duplication on my site?
+- Does my current duplicate content strategy (canonicalization and hreflang use) fit the types of duplication on my site?

-The number of clusters, the size of the clusters, their degree of similarity, and the coverage of your current canonicalization strategy provide answers these questions.
+The number of clusters, the size of the clusters, their degree of similarity, and the coverage of your current duplicate content strategy provide answers these questions.

 Use the cluster map to concentrate on the aspects that are most impactful on your site.